How can I stay at a Ronald McDonald House?

 How much does it cost to stay at a Ronald McDonald House?

 Families are encouraged to donate $20 per night for their stay.
 However, if a donation can’t be made, families can still use our services.
-No family will be turned away because they can’t afford to make a donation.
+No family will be turned away because of inability to make a donation.

 Who is eligible to stay at the House?

-Families with seriously ill or injured children (0-21 years of age) who are being treated at nearby medical facilities can stay in our House.
+Families with seriously ill or injured children (0-21 years of age) who are being treated at nearby medical facilities can stay in our House, as well as mothers with high-risk pregnancies.
 All adults who stay in our House must present a current photo ID at check-in.